 School has again begun.
 "Vacation" is over.
-The workers' children must again go back to their factory, the school, and be poisoned with bosses' dope Again our teachers will tell us what a wonderful world we live in.
-They will say, "What a fine va-ration you must have had!"
-But the children of the workers will answer, "We didn't enjoy our vaca-tion because we had to work."
+The workers' children must again go back to their factory, the school, and be poisoned with bosses' dope.
+Again our teachers will tell us what a wonderful world we live in.
+They will say, "What a fine vaeation you must have had!"
+But the children of the workers will answer, "We didn't enjoy our vacation because we had to work."
 Or else, many of us will answer, "We had to suffer in the hot city, we could not go to the country."

 Now that school is once more here we must again ENTER INTO THE SCHOOL STRUGGLE.
-We workers' children must demand better school condi-tions.
+We workers' children must demand better school conditions.
 No more fire-trap school buildings.
 A seat for every child.
 We must demand that hitting as a punishment be abolished.
-And most important is the demand for the doing away with the tooching of punishment be abolished.
 And most important is the demand for the doing away with the teaching of bunk.
 The children of the working class must not allow the teachers, the tools of the bosses, to make the schools "poison factories" where the workers' children will learn to hate their parents, the work-

 The Young Comrade Corner points out to the workers' children how much bunk there is in such subjects as history, civics, and other things we are taught in school.
 Comrades, we want to be able to help you in your everyday struggles in the schools against these teachings.
 In order to do this we must know what is going on in YOUR SCHOOL.
 Become a reporter for the Young Comrade Corner and write us about conditions in your school.
 Let all the workers' children know how rotten it is in the schools.
-Let us learn how to fight against these conditions by getting INTO THE SCHOOL STRUGGLE:
+Let us learn how to fight against these conditions by getting INTO THE SCHOOL STRUGGLE.